ignatandrei/patterns/src/patternsSite/docs/patterns/Iterator.md

 ## Homework

-With the Yield keyword implement a function that return an IEnumerable of generic int that will return the first 10 numbers of the Fibonacci sequence
+With the Yield keyword implement a function that return an IEnumerable of generic int that will return the first 10 numbers of the Fibonacci sequence.    <br />